Minor Adjustments

 Minor Adjustments is an American television sitcom that aired on NBC from September 16, 1995 until November 26, 1995, and on UPN from January 23, 1996 until June 4, 1996.
 The series starred stand-up comedian Rondell Sheridan in his first headlined television series, as a child psychologist and family man who has a remarkable ability to connect with his young patients.
 Sheridan co-created the series with Ken Estin and Dwayne Johnson-Cochran, and it was produced by Witt/Thomas Productions in association with Warner Bros.
 Television.

-Synopsis

-Successful therapist Dr. Ron Aimes (Rondell Sheridan) is a child psychologist who, being a child at heart, has a special gift for talking with children.
-His wife, Rachel (Wendy Raquel Robinson) is the voice of reason to her husband when it comes to keeping the Aimes family together as she also keep close eye on her precocious four-year-old daughter Emma (Camille Winbush) and clever ten-year-old Trevor (Bobby E. McAdams II).
-Keeping life interesting at the office for Dr. Aimes are medical partners Dr. Bruce Hampton (Mitchell Whitfield, seemingly more concerned with his dating life than his dental patients, the edgy and angry Dr. Francis Bailey (Linda Kash), a pediatrician who is recently divorced and fully enjoying her bitter outlook on life, and challenging everyone's patience as the spacey medical group receptionist is Darby Gladstone (Sara Rue), Dr. Hampton's niece.